REX American Resources (NYSE:REX) Stock Price Down 3%

 Shares of REX American Resources Co.
-(NYSE:REX) dropped 3% during trading on Wednesday .
-The company traded as low as $94.54 and last traded at $94.75.
-Approximately 113 shares changed hands during mid-day trading, a decline of 99% from the average daily volume of 22,532 shares.
+(NYSE:REX) traded down 3% on Wednesday .
+The stock traded as low as $94.54 and last traded at $94.75.
+113 shares traded hands during trading, a decline of 99% from the average session volume of 22,532 shares.
 The stock had previously closed at $97.71.

-Several brokerages have recently weighed in on REX.
-Zacks Investment Research downgraded REX American Resources from a “hold” rating to a “sell” rating in a research note on Wednesday, May 26th.
-TheStreet upgraded shares of REX American Resources from a “c” rating to a “b-” rating in a research note on Wednesday, May 26th.
+A number of equities research analysts have recently issued reports on the stock.
+Zacks Investment Research lowered shares of REX American Resources from a “hold” rating to a “sell” rating in a research note on Wednesday, May 26th.
+TheStreet upgraded REX American Resources from a “c” rating to a “b-” rating in a research note on Wednesday, May 26th.

-In other REX American Resources news, CFO Douglas Bruggeman sold 833 shares of REX American Resources stock in a transaction on Friday, June 11th.
-The shares were sold at an average price of $98.95, for a total value of $82,425.35.
-Following the completion of the transaction, the chief financial officer now owns 24,637 shares of the company’s stock, valued at $2,437,831.15.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+In other REX American Resources news, CFO Douglas Bruggeman sold 1,000 shares of REX American Resources stock in a transaction that occurred on Friday, May 28th.
+The stock was sold at an average price of $97.12, for a total value of $97,120.00.
+Following the completion of the transaction, the chief financial officer now directly owns 27,070 shares in the company, valued at $2,629,038.40.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
 Company insiders own 12.20% of the company’s stock.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-BlackRock Inc. lifted its holdings in REX American Resources by 9.9% in the first quarter.
-BlackRock Inc. now owns 949,630 shares of the energy company’s stock worth $79,930,000 after acquiring an additional 85,354 shares during the last quarter.
-Price T Rowe Associates Inc. MD lifted its holdings in shares of REX American Resources by 0.5% in the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 603,060 shares of the energy company’s stock worth $44,307,000 after purchasing an additional 2,729 shares during the last quarter.
-Brown Advisory Inc. lifted its holdings in shares of REX American Resources by 0.9% in the 1st quarter.
-Brown Advisory Inc. now owns 250,562 shares of the energy company’s stock worth $21,090,000 after purchasing an additional 2,154 shares during the last quarter.
-Systematic Financial Management LP boosted its position in REX American Resources by 1.4% during the 1st quarter.
-Systematic Financial Management LP now owns 219,353 shares of the energy company’s stock valued at $18,463,000 after purchasing an additional 2,971 shares during the period.
-Finally, Geode Capital Management LLC grew its stake in REX American Resources by 4.9% during the 1st quarter.
-Geode Capital Management LLC now owns 87,264 shares of the energy company’s stock worth $7,345,000 after buying an additional 4,091 shares during the last quarter.
-Hedge funds and other institutional investors own 82.25% of the company’s stock.
+Hedge funds have recently bought and sold shares of the business.
+Captrust Financial Advisors acquired a new position in shares of REX American Resources during the first quarter valued at $28,000.
+State of Tennessee Treasury Department boosted its stake in REX American Resources by 9.3% during the 1st quarter.
+State of Tennessee Treasury Department now owns 2,387 shares of the energy company’s stock valued at $201,000 after purchasing an additional 204 shares during the period.
+AQR Capital Management LLC bought a new position in REX American Resources in the 1st quarter worth about $201,000.
+Louisiana State Employees Retirement System acquired a new stake in shares of REX American Resources in the first quarter valued at approximately $202,000.
+Finally, New York State Teachers Retirement System raised its holdings in shares of REX American Resources by 14.2% during the first quarter.
+New York State Teachers Retirement System now owns 2,418 shares of the energy company’s stock valued at $204,000 after buying an additional 300 shares during the last quarter.
+Institutional investors own 82.25% of the company’s stock.

 REX American Resources Corporation, together with its subsidiaries, produces and sells ethanol in the United States.
 It operates in two segments, Ethanol and By-Products, and Refined Coal.
 The company also offers distillers grains and non-food grade corn oil; and dry distillers grains with solubles, which is used as a protein in animal feed.